jbrownkramer/zombie_mirror/README.md

 7. Press q to exit

 ### Configure Raspberry Pi To Not Sleep
 1. Open a root terminal in raspberry Pi.
-Now  you need to edit your script that's starting X. In the default build with lightdm.

 2. Open "lightdm.conf" file located in,

      /etc/lightdm/lightdm.conf

-3. Add the following line to `Seat:*` section.
+3. Add the following line to the `Seat:*` section.

      [Seat:*]